Contracts & Grants: Direct Costs

 Not Allowable: Memberships and subscriptions are normally considered to be indirect costs because their benefit to research and academic endeavors generally cannot be specifically assigned to individual awards.

-**Changes to this Category in the Uniform Guidance** Salaries and wages of administrative and clerical staff in general should not be direct charged to a project.
-However, the rules governing “major project or activity” exceptions have been removed and replaced with the following all of which must be met:
+Salaries and wages of administrative and clerical staff in general should not be direct charged to a project.
+However, administrative costs may be charged if all of the following conditions are met:

 - Administrative or clerical services are integral to a project or activity;